hashchange/backbone.marionette.export/README.md

 ### The basics

-Here is how it works, in its simplest form:
+Here is how it works, in its simplest form.
+The examples below use the `Marionette.ItemView` type of Marionette 2.
+If you use Marionette 3, just substitute the successor, `Marionette.View`, for it.

 ```html
 <script id="item-view-template" type="text/x-handlebars-template">